-The Bullseye Puffer resides over sandy bottoms and occasionally around rocky reefs and adjacent sand patches at depths up to 345 feet and can be often seen by divers at midwater depths.
-They reach a maximum length of 48 cm (18.9 inches).
-They are exceedingly well camouflaged but may not have the ability to blow themselves up like other puffers to deter attack by predators.
-They are a rare poorly studied species and there is very limited information available about their behavioral patterns.
+The Bullseye Puffers reside over sandy bottoms and occasionally around rocky reefs and adjacent sand patches at depths up to 345 feet; they can often be seen by divers at mid water depths.
+They reach a maximum length of 48 cm (19 inches).
+They are exceedingly well camouflaged but may not have the ability to blow themselves up like other Puffers to deter predator attacks.
+They are found in all Mexican waters of the Pacific.
+They are a rare poorly studied species and very limited information is available about their behavioral patterns.

-Freshly caught Bullseye Puffer is an easy fish to identify and cannot be confused with any other species due to the markings on the back.
+Freshly-caught Bullseye Puffers are easy to identify due to the markings on their backs and cannot be confused with any other species.
 Post collection these markings tend to fade making the identification a bit more difficult.
-The Bullseye Puffer is found in all Mexican waters of the Pacific.

 The Bullseye Puffers are accessible off the beach via hook and line at certain times of the year.
 They are more abundant along the southern west coast of Baja.
 Cut crab is used primarily by locals as the bait of choice.
 They are considered to be an esteemed food fish consumed as sushi.
 The amount, if any, of tetrodotoxin they contain and the related concerns about the potential health threat to humans is unknown.
 Until this is well documented I do not recommend this species for human consumption.